idealfoxman0830/background_keychain/README.md

 - Then we lock the device.

-- While in the background, the app reads from Keychain.
+- While in the background, the app reads from Keychain and updates a label on screen.

 - We Unlock the device and check if that read was successful.